Hearpoint-ai/hearpoint_realtime/README.md

 > A wearable prototype that isolates a single enrolled speaker from a noisy, multi-speaker environment in real time.
 Rather than amplifying everything like a conventional hearing aid, Hearpoint.ai extracts **one chosen voice** — tackling the cocktail party problem at its core.

+> **This repo** contains the real-time inference system, live demo, and all evaluation/metrics for the live pipeline.
+Training and proof-of-concept work live in [`hearpoint_proof-of-concept`](https://github.com/Hearpoint-ai/proof-of-concept).

 <p align="center">
   <video src="https://github.com/user-attachments/assets/REPLACE_WITH_UPLOADED_VIDEO_ID" width="100%" controls></video>
 </p>